awslabs/mountpoint-s3/README.md

 ### macOS

 Installer packages can be downloaded from the [FUSE for macOS homepage][FUSE for macOS].
+This is the *kernel* part that needs to be installed always.

-To install using [Homebrew]:
+#### To install using Homebrew

 ```sh
 brew cask install osxfuse